arithapar78/power-tracker/README.md

 5. **View history** by clicking the chart icon to see your energy usage trends

 ### Accessing Advanced Features
-1. Click the ⚡ icon to open the popup (now expanded to 420x650px minimum dimensions)
+1. Click the ⚡ icon to open the popup
-2. Look for the lightning bolt ⚡ button in the action section
+2. Look for the lightning bolt ⚡ symbols next to advanced features
-3. Enter the access code when prompted: `0410`
+3. Enter the access code when prompted: `ENERGY_OPTIMIZER_2024`
-4. Unlock the **Prompt Energy Optimizer** with comprehensive token analysis, real-time optimization, and advanced analytics
+4. Unlock AI optimization tools, advanced analytics, and intelligent agent features

 ### AI Energy Optimization
 1. **Automatic Detection**: The extension automatically detects when you're using AI tools